Jelosus2/Lora_Easy_Training_Colab/README.md

 python3.11 ./install.py
 ```

-When you run the installer answer the question "Are you using this locally?" with **n**
+Old: When you run the installer answer the question "Are you using this locally?" with **n**.<br>
+New: When you run the installer answer the question "Are you using colab?" with **y**.

 To run the UI first you have to give permissions to the `run.sh` file, here is an example:
 ```